Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Cell and Developmental Biology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Cell and Developmental Biology welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Book Review, Data Report and Specialty Grand Challenge.
+The specialty sections of Frontiers in Cell and Developmental Biology welcome submission of the following article types: Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Book Review, Brief Research Report, Data Report, Specialty Grand Challenge, Case Report, Clinical Trial and Policy and Practice Reviews.

 When submitting a manuscript to Frontiers in Cell and Developmental Biology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.